erajakhtar/shared/CrowdPoint_crwdtoken_2022.md

 globally disruptive technology and business model implementation to the world.

-## Vogons and Digital Transformation
+## Vogon and Digital Transformation

 Digital transformation traditionally is the implementation of technology to create new --- or modify existing --- business processes, culture,